elisathRS/ai110-GameGlitchInvestigator/reflection.md

   The test_winning_guess() pytest case failed initially due to a data type mismatch.
 The check_guess() function returns a tuple of two strings,     while the test expected only one string

 - Did AI help you design or understand any tests?
 How?

+  Claude was very helpful.
+For example, when I first ran the tests that came with the program, they didn’t pass.
+Claude helped me understand why    they failed and how to fix them.

 ---